munlicode/content-poster/README.md

 ### \#\#\# Manual Run (for Testing)

-Run the script once to immediately publish any posts that are due.
+You can run the script manually to immediately publish any posts that are due.

 ```bash
 python main.py